Manga: A Cruel God Reigns

 - Dark and Troubled Past: Most of the main characters.
 If they don't have one, they are well on their way to getting one.

-- Deceased Parents are the Best: Jeremy's dead father seemed like a pretty cool, incredibly sweet guy.
-Too bad he's dead, or it would have saved Jeremy from his Trauma Conga Line.
+- Deceased Parents Are the Best: Jeremy's dead father seemed like a pretty cool, incredibly sweet guy.
+If he hadn't died Jeremy would have been saved a lot of grief.